 App developers are still rolling out iOS 14 support updates so if you’re having issues with your apps, make sure your device is running the latest version.

-Overall, iOS 14.4 is treating our device well.
-We haven’t stumbled upon any massive bugs or catastrophic performance issues in the weeks since its arrival.
+Overall, iOS 14.6 is treating our iPhone 7 well.
+We haven’t stumbled upon any massive bugs or catastrophic performance issues in the hours since its arrival.

 While some of you might see a performance boost after upgrading, many others will run into trouble.
 This is why it’s important to prepare yourself, and your device, for the transition.